How Much Does an Airplane Mechanic Make an Hour?

 Certifications and Specializations

-- A&P Certification (Airframe & Powerplant): The baseline requirement, typically adds $2 to $5 per hour over unlicensed workers
+- A&P Certification (Airframe & Powerplant): The baseline requirement, typically adds $2 to $5 per hour over unlicensed maintenance workers

 Employment Benefits